cpkio/Cozette/README.md

 ### 2022-06-01

-I have decided to stop branching and from now on will put all of my changes in `master`.
+I have decided to stop excess branching and from now on will put all of my changes in `master`.

 ## Character map